STEM Program

 Faculty Advisor: Research Associate Professor, Boston University

 How are we changing the physical environment of Earth’s Surface?
 How can we measure and monitor these changes?
 What is triggering or accelerating these changes?
-For decades, satellite instruments have reliably monitored land and water resources as well as ecosystems’ health and conditions that have helped scientists better understand the causes for their degradation or recovery.
+For decades, satellite instruments have reliably monitored land and water resources and ecosystems’ health and conditions and have helped scientists better understand the causes of their degradation or recovery.

 A large portion of the world’s population is now living in cities that are prone to extreme weather events and natural hazards.
-Flash floods, for example, are major risks for cities due to increasing impervious surface area, inadequate storm water drainage, and aging infrastructure.
-Other regions of the world are prone to acute water shortage because of fast growing urban areas coupled with mismanagement of water and soil resources and changing precipitation rates and surface temperatures.
-Climate change is also contributing to more frequent and severe wildfires in many regions, causing devastation to the natural and built environment.
+Flash floods, for example, are significant risks for cities due to increasing impervious surface area, inadequate stormwater drainage, and aging infrastructure.
+Other regions of the world are prone to acute water shortage because of fast-growing urban areas coupled with mismanagement of water and soil resources and changing precipitation rates and surface temperatures.
+Climate change also contributes to more frequent and severe wildfires in many regions, causing devastation to the natural and built environment.

 Possible Topics For Final Project:

-Investigating cause and effects of flash floods in coastal urban environments.
-Learn how satellite data enables us to map, monitor, and develop better plans for handling floods.
+Investigating the cause and effects of flash floods in coastal urban environments.
+Learn how satellite data enables us to map, monitor, and develop better flood management plans.

 Mapping habitats and assessing potential threats to biodiversity.
 Learn about how geospatial technology can be used to map and monitor species distribution and habitats.

 Exploring air quality using satellite data.
 Identify different types of aerosols and learn how they can be measured from space.
-Examine the problem of air pollution in North America and/or East Asia.
+Examine the air pollution problem in North America and/or East Asia.

-Target Students: 9-12th grade students interested in Geography, Environment Sciences, Climate Change, and/or Energy Reservation.
+Target students: 9 to 12th graders interested in Geography, Environment Sciences, Climate Change, and/or Energy Reservation.

 Schedule: TBD.
-Meetings will take place for around one hour per week, with a weekly meeting day and time to be determined one week prior to the class start date.
+Meetings will take place for around one hour per week, with a weekly meeting day and time to be determined one week before the class start date.